suyiinang/website/content/posts/Tableau_HowTo/01_cycleplot/index.md

 **Step 3 -  Filter Date**
 My current dataset has data from year 1978 to 2015, which may be too overwhelming.
 For this exercise, I only want data from 2005 to 2015.
 (SARS affected Singapore's tourism in 2004, hence I want to exclude that as it is a anomaly.)
-To do so, I dragged the "Month" field to the Filters panel > Range of Dates and applied filter according to figure below.
+To do so, drag the "Month" field to the Filters panel > Range of Dates and apply filter according to the figure below.
 {{< img src="/posts/Tableau_Howto/01_cycleplot/images/fig4.png" align="left" >}}

 Right click and show filter.
-Here you can move the slider according to the dates you want.
+You can move the slider according to the dates desired.
 {{< img src="/posts/Tableau_Howto/01_cycleplot/images/fig4_1.png" align="left" >}}